cowie/simpleSDOHeroku/README.md

 The integration and the workflow rules on the Salesforce side are all done through point and click tools easy enough for Business Analysts and Admins to work on, freeing your developers to build specifically the elements that innovate: The mobile app, its featuresets and intelligence, as opposed to setting up piping for data to flow across systems.
 It's a faster way to develop the most simple to complex application, for an audience of dozens to hundreds of millions.

 Today, we're going to set up and deploy that application, along with wiring up the integration, in minutes.
+No code, no command line.